heron-data/client-python/README.md

 heron.basic_auth_username = "your-username"
 heron.basic_auth_password = "super-random-password"

-# optionally, specify the provider pull bank data from, in lowercase
+# optionally, specify the provider used to pull bank data from, in slug format
-heron.data_source = "plaid"
+heron.provider = "plaid"
 ```

 Then you can issue API requests using Python classes: